SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 ### What can I do if I still really want to have a 15 minute phone call to pick your brain on something not covered above?

 I’ll trade you my thoughts for yours.
 If you read my book, [*Swipe to Unlock*](http://a.co/d/iHtms2m), and share your honest feedback, I’ll make time to chat with you.
 Write a review on Amazon that’s at least two paragraphs of sincere feedback and send the review URL to the email address above or message it to me on LinkedIn.
 It doesn’t have to be a glowing positive review, just your honest thoughts and constructive criticism.
 We update the book about every two months based on feedback we get, because we genuinely want to make it useful as possible :)

+> *Disclaimer*: everything in this FAQ is based solely on my personal experience and doesn't represent Google's opinions.
+All view expressed here are my own.
+If you want the official answer to these questions, ask a Google recruiter!